MichaelRafferty/RepData_PeerAssessment1/PA1_template.md

 ```
 There are **2304** events where the number of steps was not recorded.
 They are distributed on 8 days and fill all the timeslots on those days.

 I considered the impact of using the median number of steps for a 5 minute block.
-However, as can be seen in the following chart, most blocks had no activity in them more than half the time.
+However, as can be seen in the following chart, most intervals had no activity more than half the time significantly biasing overall patterns of daily activity.

 ```r
 with(time.activity,{